CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b3-Python-Ex2.md

 Python will build a virtual environment based on the same version of the Python interpreter invoked, Python version 3 in the case of the lab environment we've prepared for you.
-If you need to create a virtual environment for a different version of Python, then invoke the version of the Python interpreter executable, for example `py -2 -m venv python` or `py -3 -m venv pythonenv` in Windows to create a Python version 2 or Python version 3 virtual environment, respectively.
+If you need to create a virtual environment for a different version of Python, then invoke the version of the Python interpreter executable, for example `py -2 -m venv pythonenv` or `py -3 -m venv pythonenv` in Windows to create a Python version 2 or Python version 3 virtual environment, respectively.

     To create a Python version 3 virtual environment for this lab, simply use the `python` executable with the command `python -m venv ~/lab/pythonenv`, for example:

     ```
     $ python -m venv ~/lab/pythonenv
     $